axiom-data-science/xpublish-host/README.md

 The configuration is managed using `Pydantic` [BaseSettings](https://docs.pydantic.dev/usage/settings/) and [GoodConf](https://github.com/lincolnloop/goodconf/) for loading configuration from files.

-The `xpublish_host` configuration can be set in a few ways
+The `xpublish-host` configuration can be set in a few ways

 * **Environmental variables** - prefixed with `XPUB_`, they map directly to the `pydantic` settings classes,
 * **Environment files** - Load environmental variables from a file.
 Uses `XPUB_ENV_FILES` to control the location of this file if it is defined.
 See the [`Pydantic` docs](https://docs.pydantic.dev/usage/settings/#dotenv-env-support) for more information,